ghasimi/mark-joshi-cpp/README.md

 ## Table of contents

-1. A simple Monte Carlo Model
+1. A simple Monte Carlo model
 2. Encapsulation
 3. Inheritence and virtual functions
 4. Bridge with a virtual Constructor